The boundary method for semi-discrete optimal transport partitions and Wasserstein distance computation: Introduction

 \subsubsection{Semi-discrete transport and the Monge problem}

-Because $c$ is continuous and $\mu$ is nonatomic, at least one solution to the semi-discrete Monge-Kantorovich problem also satisfies the Monge problem, described in \dref{Mproblem}; see~\cite{Rachev1998a}.
+Since $\mu$ is absolutely continuous, $\abs{S}=0$ implies $\mu(S)=0$ for all Borel sets $S$ in $X$.
+Hence, $\mu$ is nonatomic.
+Because $c$ is continuous and $\mu$ is nonatomic, at least one solution to the semi-discrete Monge-Kantorovich problem also satisfies the Monge problem, described in \dref{Mproblem}; see Theorem B in~\cite{Pratelli2007a}.
 Thus, by applying \eref{Tplan}, we can assume without loss of generality that any transport plan $\pi$ partitions $A$ into $n$ sets $A_i$, where $A_i$ is the set of points in $A$ that are transported by the map $T$ to $\vc{y}_i$.
 Using this partitioning scheme in combination with \eref{Mprimal_cost} allows us to rewrite the primal cost function for the semi-discrete problem as